Packaging innovation

 Progress

-9% decrease in average single-use plastic packaging weight per shipment across Amazon’s global operations network compared to 2022
+9% decrease in average single-use plastic packaging weight per shipment across our global operations network compared to 2022

 43% reduction in average per-shipment packaging weight in the U.S., Canada, and the EU since 2015